Environmentally friendly energy choices

 Air and ground source heat pumps are popular heating methods in single-family houses.
 Heat pumps collect heat energy from the ambient air, the exhaust air in the ventilation piping, water, ground or rock.
 Heat pumps are an excellent heating method for different properties, including a 100-year-old Art Nouveau villa.
 Nature House Villa Elfvik has been heated with ground heating since summer 2014.
-Visitors can learn about ground heating at the nature house by participating in one of the regular guided tours or by organising a private tour.

 People living in apartment buildings can favour environmentally friendly energy by ordering EKOenergia-labelled electricity from their energy company.
 Households may actually save money by ordering ecological electricity rather than mixed electricity.
 Espoon Asunnot shows how renewable energy can be utilised on the rooftops of apartment buildings.

-The energy map below provides information on actual energy-efficient solutions that utilise renewable energy in Espoo.
+The energy map provides information on actual energy-efficient solutions that utilise renewable energy in Espoo.
 Learn about examples in your neighbourhood and weigh your prospects for becoming a user of renewable energy.

 The city to pilot renewable energy use in schools and day-care centres

 The city promotes energy-efficiency and the use of renewable energy in city planning and civic construction.
 So far, pilot projects have included many schools and day-care centres, which have tested, for example, solar and geothermal energy use, enhanced heat recovery and thermal insulation.